 By Tom LaVenture

 St. Paul, Minn.
-(June 2, 2017) — Dr. Patrick Mendis, who served as a Rajawali senior fellow at Harvard Kennedy School’s Ash Center for Democratic Governance and Innovation, was reappointed in June as an associate-in-research of the Fairbank Center for Chinese Studies at Harvard University.
+(June 2, 2017) —Dr. Patrick Mendis, who served as a Rajawali senior fellow at Harvard Kennedy School’s Ash Center for Democratic Governance and Innovation renewed his affiliation as an associate-in-research of the Fairbank Center for Chinese Studies at Harvard University.

-“It is a distinct privilege to associate with the Harvard community of leading Chinese scholars and practitioners,” Mendis said of his appointment at the Fairbank Center.
+“It is a distinct privilege to associate with the Harvard community of leading Chinese scholars and practitioners,” Mendis said of his affiliation at the Fairbank Center.

 Born and raised in Sri Lanka, the Harvard sinologist came to the United States as a high school exchange student in Minnesota.
 After earning a degree in business administration and economics from the University of Sri Jayewardenepura, he returned to the University of Minnesota to complete his Master’s Degree in international development and foreign affairs, and his Doctorate in geography and applied economics and agriculture.